 - Eat a healthy diet and drink plenty of fluids.

 - Get plenty of rest, exercise, and try to find time for mental breaks.

 - Manage stress by practicing a relaxation technique such as slow breathing or meditation.

-- Take care of your physical health with exercise, a good diet, and sleep hygiene (having a regular bedtime and waking at the same time each day).
+- Take care of your physical health with exercise, a good diet, and sleep hygiene (having a regular bedtime and waking up at the same time each day).

 This can include anything from learning new skills like cooking and gardening to memory exercises that help you recall numbers or names.
 For some patients, medications may also help.